Qualified Emergency Dentistry in Holladay

 Broken or Chipped Teeth

-Though your teeth are coated with strong enamel, they may break or chip if you slip, fall, or hit your tooth on a dense object.
-Broken and chipped teeth, however, are not always the result of dental trauma.
-Even grinding your teeth, biting on hard materials, or opening containers can leave your teeth vulnerable to injury.
+Though your teeth are made of strong enamel, they may break or chip if you slip, fall, or hit your tooth on something hard.
+Broken or chipped teeth, however, are not always the result of dental trauma.
+Even grinding your teeth can cause dental injuries like chipped teeth.

-As soon as you notice a chipped or broken tooth, seek repair right away.
+As soon as you notice a chipped or broken tooth, seek repair from an emergency dentist right away.
 Be sure to take anti-inflammatory medications, use ice or a cold compress to reduce any swelling, and save any pieces of your tooth by keeping them moist and clean.